PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Background

-\textbf{\underline{Directness}:} Every switch in a direct network is attached to one or more endpoints.
-In contrast, indirect networks also have some switching nodes that are not attached to any endpoint.
-If co-packaged modules are used, indirect networks such as Fat tree and MegaFly require fabricating two types of chips, which increases their cost.
-Further, a switch-only chip in these topologies requires twice the number of ports than a co-packaged chip with an endpoint.\\
+\textbf{\underline{Directness}:} Every switch in a direct network is attached to one or more endpoints, whereas indirect networks have some switching nodes not attached to any endpoint.
+Directness is a desirable property; for example -- {if co-packaged modules are used -- \emph{indirect} networks such as Fat-tree and MegaFly require fabricating two types of chips, which increases their cost.
+Further, a switch-only chip in these topologies theoretically requires twice the number of ports than a co-packaged chip with an endpoint.}

-\textbf{\underline{Scalability}:} A network's scale depends on its diameter and Moore-bound efficiency~(proximity to Moore bound for the given degree and diameter).
-Diameter-2 networks such as PolarFly~\cite{polarfly_sc22} asymptotically approach the Moore bound but are limited in scale as the bound itself is small.
-Three-stage Fat-trees scale similarly to diameter-2 networks.
-Diameter-3 networks can scale to hundreds of thousands of nodes with currently available switches.
-However, HyperX and diameter-3 SpectralFly have poor Moore-bound efficiency, resulting in higher cost, compared to a more efficient topology such as the \newfly presented in this paper.\\
+\textbf{\underline{Scalability}:} Absolute scale achieved by a topology depends upon the Moore bound for its diameter and its Moore-bound efficiency.
+Diameter-2 networks such as PolarFly~\cite{polarfly_sc22} approach the Moore bound but are limited in scale as the bound is small for diameter $2$.
+Three-level Fat-trees scale similarly to diameter-2 networks but additional levels can be used to increase scalability.

+Diameter-3 networks have a large Moore bound that can cover hundreds of thousands of nodes with common switch radixes.
+However, known diameter-3 networks such as HyperX and SpectralFly have poor Moore-bound efficiency.
+PolarStar has the highest Moore-bound efficiency among diameter-3 network topologies.

+\textbf{\underline{Low-diameter}:} Networks with small diameter enable low-latency remote accesses and can sustain high ingestion bandwidth per switch.
+Diameter $\leq 3$ is preferred as it provides both performance and scalability at low cost.

-\textbf{\underline{Stable Design-Space}:} A desirable topology will provide feasible configurations for all radixes, and should scale smoothly with the radix.
-This allows network construction with a wide range of switches.
-However, the diameter-2 Slimfly~\cite{besta2014slim} topology has few feasible radixes and Bundlefly's~\cite{lei2020bundlefly} Moore bound efficiency fluctuates significantly with the radix.
-Although SpectralFly may be constructed for any radix $p+1$ with $p$ an odd prime, SpectralFly of diameter-$3$ exists for very few radixes, as shown in Figure~\ref{fig:MB_comparison}.\\
+\textbf{\underline{Stable Design-Space}:} A desirable topology provides several configurations for all radixes, and provides stable scaling (consistent Moore-bound efficiency without jitters).
+This allows system design at various scales (dictated by customer demands) with limited choices for switch radixes (constrained by redesign costs, availability etc.).
+Slimfly and PolarFly~\cite{besta2014slim} have few feasible radixes and configurations.
+Bundlefly's~\cite{lei2020bundlefly} Moore-bound efficiency fluctuates significantly with the radix (Figure~\ref{fig:MB_comparison}).
+PolarStar features several configurations for every radix and has a more stable Moore-bound efficiency. {Although SpectralFly can be constructed for many radixes, it has diameter-$3$ for very few radixes, as shown in Figure~\ref{fig:MB_comparison}.}

-\textbf{\underline{Low-diameter}:} Low-latency remote accesses are a necessity for performance scalability in Global Address Space (GAS) programming models.
-Networks with small diameter provide the desired communication latency and can sustain high ingestion bandwidth per switch.
-Diameter $= 3$ is preferred as it can provide both performance and scalability at low cost.\\